casmacdo/rust-skills/src/control_structures.md

 ```

-Loops allow us to do a lot of stuff fast.
+Loops allow us to do stuff fast.
 For example, if I were playing hockey and got upset and tried to fight everyone who tried to hurt me, the intensity of the game may rise as a result, and I would put my teamates in a bad position.

 ```rust,editable